Anouar1611/Anouar1611.github.io/_posts/2021-01-01-Crawling-With-Python-Scrapy.md

 ---

-     - ***Web Crawling*** is the process of using `crawl agents` or `spiders` to read, navigates web pages and store all of the content of these web pages for indexing and pulling content, it means that crawlers extract data or save the keywords, the images and the URLs of web pages and store/index them.
+-**Web Crawling** is the process of using `crawl agents` or `spiders` to read, navigates web pages and store all of the content of these web pages for indexing and pulling content, it means that crawlers extract data or save the keywords, the images and the URLs of web pages and store/index them.
 This process is used by the majority of Search Engines because it helps it to gives you the information and the page of this information which you're looking for by crawling all the contents of the web pages and index them on the Search engine.

-     - ***Web Scraping*** is the process of extracting structured data and information from a web page, e.g. to collect some specific information like product details, prices, categories...
+-**Web Scraping** is the process of extracting structured data and information from a web page, e.g. to collect some specific information like product details, prices, categories...
 After that, these data can be extracted to
 a file or a database.